- Disneyland Paris

 Getting to the city

 There is a good train service with the RER B line that serves the airport with connections to the city centre and the Metro station.
 From the airport RER B can be accessed from Terminal 2 railway station on the airport shuttle.
 The RER B line is serviced every fifteen minutes Monday through Friday and takes 50 minutes to the city centre, costing €9.75.
-The Roissy bus line also connects to the city centre and costs €11 for the 50-minute drive which buses depart for every 15-20 minutes between 7am and 11pm.
+The Roissy bus line also connects to the city centre and costs €11 for the 60-minute drive which buses depart on every 15-20 minutes between 6am and 12.30am.
 Air France also runs buses to certain city destinations.
-The Noctilien night bus runs between 12:30am and 5am with fares depending on destination but starting from €8.
+The Noctilien night bus runs between 12.30am and 5am with fares depending on destination but starting from €8.

 GMT +1 (GMT +2 between last Sunday in March and last Sunday in October).